-As a pool owner most likely you have been using either a suction or a pressure cleaner in the past and are accustomed to swimming around the hose.
+As a pool owner most likely you have been using either a suction or a pressure cleaner in the past and are accustomed to swimming around the house.
 But the convenience of simply putting the cleaner into your pool instead of fiddling with the hoses is something that you can’t beat.

 Are you wondering “Do Robotic Pool Cleaners Really Work?”